-Portland police: Body found in car trunk ‘likely’ missing woman, 89
+Police: Body found in car trunk ‘likely’ missing woman, 89

 Marcine Herinck was reported missing on Sept.
 19 from her home in northeast Portland, Ore.

-PORTLAND, Ore.
-(AP) — Portland, Oregon police say a body found in a car trunk is “likely” that of a missing 89-year-old woman.

-Police Sgt.
-Christopher Burley said Wednesday that a definitive identification of the body is being done by the state medical examiner.
+The Oregon Medical Examiner’s Office is conducting a confirmation of the body’s identity and has determined the person died of homicidal violence, Portland police Sgt.
+Christopher Burley said.

+The car’s driver, 58-year-old Timothy J. Mackley, was arrested Tuesday and is being held without bail pending a first court appearance Wednesday.
+Court documents do not list an attorney for Mackley and it wasn’t clear if he had one.

 Marcine Herinck was reported missing on Sept.
-19 from her home in northeast Portland.
+19 from her home in northeast Portland, where she lived independently despite some memory issues, police have said.

-The car’s driver, 58-year-old Timothy J. Mackley, has been arrested for murder.

 Most Read Nation & World Stories